jessshipit/adamjonas.github.io/source/_posts/2012-10-23-3-reasons-to-quit-your-stupid-job-and-learn-to-code.markdown

 **3. You don't have to be a leecher anymore...**
 Since my Dad first popped in that AOL floppy disk around 1995, I have been a consumer of the internet.
 I've sucked down untold hours of [baseball news](http://mlb.com) and [dog videos](http://gawker.com/5952338/had-a-ruff-day-this-dog-video-is-guaranteed-to-improve-your-mood). [{% img right /images/aoldisk.jpg 250 AOL Floppy %}](http://www.flickr.com/photos/alanchan/) I've used web applications to communicate with my family, conduct business, and plan my social life.
 I've logged onto the internet nearly every day of the second-half of my life.
 I decided last year that I was done being a suck on the system.
 [Mldraft](http://mldraft.com) was my first attempt to contribute something and it wasn't great.
 The experience did, however, fundamentally change my perspective on being a consumer.
 I'll be a leecher no more and neither should you.

->"The time for ideas is over."  - [Joe Devenuta, Flatiron School '12](https://twitter.com/dhh)
+>"The time for ideas is over."  - [Joseph Devenuta, Flatiron School '12](https://twitter.com/dhh)

 There are so many resources to get started.
-There are limitless [online tutorials](http://ajonas.herokuapp.com/blog/2012/10/10/code-school-vs-treehouse-vs-code-academy/) and [Meetups](http://www.meetup.com/nyc-on-rails/).
+There are limitless [online tutorials](/blog/2012/10/10/code-school-vs-treehouse-vs-code-academy/) and [Meetups](http://www.meetup.com/nyc-on-rails/).
 You don't need to be a math whiz or a hermit to be a programmer.
 If you have ever learned a foreign language; if you have ever spent hours at a time mastering a song on guitar; if you have ever spent a full afternoon improving your free-throw you can learn to code.
 [Do it.](http://www.youtube.com/watch?v=4npR4QZp_5M)